smoki99/value_screener/README.md

 - The screener uses rate limiting (0.5 second delay between API calls) to avoid being blocked by Yahoo Finance
 - First run may take several minutes; subsequent runs are faster due to caching
-- HTML report includes timestamp of analysis and can be opened in any modern web browser
+- Web interface includes timestamp of analysis and can be opened in any modern web browser
+- SQLite database is not thread-safe, so the server runs with threading disabled for stability
 </parameter> } }</tool_call>